rackslab/FireHPC/README.md

 full details about installed files.

-Then, with your regular user, run FireHPC:
+Then, with your regular user, run FireHPC with a zone name as argument:

 ```
-./firehpc.sh
+./firehpc.sh hpc
 ```

 You can connect to your containers (eg. _admin_) with this command:

 ```
-machinectl shell admin
+machinectl shell admin.hpc
 ```

 Or using SSH with this command:

 ```
-ssh -o UserKnownHostsFile=ssh/known_hosts -I local/ssh/id_rsa root@admin
+ssh -o UserKnownHostsFile=ssh/known_hosts -I local/ssh/id_rsa root@admin.hpc
 ```

-When you are done, you can clean up everything with this command:
+When you are done, you can clean up everything for a zone with this command:

 ```
-./clean.sh
+./clean.sh hpc
 ```

 ## Authors